fredericaltorres/fMicroService/README.md

 - Validate the data
 - Store the data in an Azure Table
 - Compute an aggregate of the amount received per country, store the data into another Azure Table.
-- For every 500 donations processed, the application send to an Azure Service Bus channel (Publisher/Subscribers) the aggregated information and other performance information.
+- For every 500 donations processed, the application send to an Azure Service Bus channel (Publisher/Subscribers) a message containing the aggregated country/amount information and other performance information.

 * [Source Code](https://github.com/fredericaltorres/fMicroService/tree/master/DonationMicroServices/Source/Donation.QueueProcessor.Console)

 ### The Web Dashboard
-A ASP.NET Core Web Application implementing
+An ASP.NET Core Web Application implementing
 - An internal endpoint named SystemActivitiesController will
-    * Receive the information sent by the the different processes to the Azure Service Bus channel
+    * Receive the information sent by the the different processes via the Azure Service Bus channel
-    * Store and aggregate the data in static dictionaries
+    * Store and aggregate the data in static dictionaries in memory
-    * Communicate the information the Dashboard browser side
+    * Communicate the information the Dashboard browser side via HTTP Get on the controller

     * [SystemActivitiesController source code](https://github.com/fredericaltorres/fMicroService/blob/master/DonationMicroServices/Source/Donation.WebDashboard/Controllers/SystemActivitiesController.cs)

 ![WebDashboard.00](./WebDashboard.00.jpg)

-- A Web Dashboard written as a Single Page Application (SPA) in React that display the performance informations sent by the different processes and the donation amount per country in charts and tables in `pseudo real time`.
+- A Web Dashboard Single Page Application (SPA) written with React that display the performance informations sent by the different processes and the donation amount per country in charts and tables in `pseudo real time`.

     * [Web Dashboard React Component Code](https://github.com/fredericaltorres/fMicroService/blob/master/DonationMicroServices/Source/Donation.WebDashboard/ClientApp/src/components/Home.js)

 * [Source Code](https://github.com/fredericaltorres/fMicroService/tree/master/DonationMicroServices/Source/Donation.WebDashboard)

+![WebDashboard.01](./WebDashboard.01.jpg)

 - The Web Dashboard is deployed in Azure in an AppService

-![WebDashboard.01](./WebDashboard.01.jpg)

 ## Build and Deployment
-The build and deployment processes consisting of
+The build and deployment processes consists of
-- Compiling the .NET Core projects
+1. Compiling the .NET Core projects
-- Creating the docker images locally
+1. Creating the docker images locally
-- Pushing the docker images to an Azure Container Registry
+1. Pushing the docker images to an Azure Container Registry
-- Deploying the different container images to an Azure Kubernetes cluster
+1. Deploying the different container images to multiple container instances in an Azure Kubernetes cluster

-are automated using PowerShell script and the Kubernetes command line tool KubeCtl.exe, running on an Azure VM.
+All these steps are automated using PowerShell scripts and the Kubernetes command line tool [KubeCtl.exe](https://kubernetes.io/docs/reference/kubectl/overview/), running on an Azure VM.

 ![powershell.deploy.restapi](./powershell.deploy.restapi.jpg)